ernypoo92/README-generator/README.md

   The following dependencies needed to be installed to run the application are Git Clone from this repo.

   ## Usage
-  After installing in your project directory, simply run Git Clone from this repo. in the terminal.
+  After installing in your project directory, simplyGit Clone from this repo.

   ![screen shot of Toilet Buddy App](/assets/images/toilet-buddy.jpg)